-The pharmacokinetics of upadacitinib have not yet been evaluated in paediatric patients with rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, ulcerative colitis, and Crohn's disease(see section 4.2).
+The pharmacokinetics of upadacitinib have not yet been evaluated in paediatric patients with rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis and ulcerative colitis (see section 4.2).

 Upadacitinib pharmacokinetics and steady-state concentrations are similar for adults and adolescents 12 to 17 years of age with atopic dermatitis.
 The posology in adolescent patients 30 kg to < 40 kg was determined using population pharmacokinetic modelling and simulation.